ntlam20/daily-quotes/README.md

 # Today's Quote

-💬 *Go confidently in the direction of your dreams.
-Live the life you've imagined.*
+💬 *The way to change others' minds is with affection, and not anger.*

-— **Arnold Schwarzenegger**
+— **Dalai Lama**

-Updated at: 2025-11-20T01:02:10Z
+Updated at: 2025-11-21T01:02:56Z